-Every day, we advocate for employees and small business owners.
+Every day, we advocate for employees and small employers.
+Our experience representing both sides gives us a well-rounded understanding of various situations and the issues that may arise.
 We get results inside and outside of the courtroom, and work to secure fair treatment in the workplace.

 Employment issues are oftentimes more emotional than divorces, as your livelihood is being threatened.
 We take the worry out of this process by working closely with you every step of the way – whether it be protecting your jobs, developing an exit strategy, or simply negotiating a separation agreement.

 State and federal laws protect workers from improper treatment by their employers.
 When an employer breaks these laws, an employee can hire an attorney to resolve the problem.